aahilkeshwani/cse15l-lab-reports/labreport3.md

-Lab Report 2! - Bugs and Commands (week 5)
+Lab Report 3! - Bugs and Commands (week 5)
 Part 1 - Bugs
-In week 4's lab we learned about debugging and testing methods.
+In week 4's lab, we learned about debugging and testing methods.
 In this lab report, I will be addressing issues from the `reverseInPlace` method.
 The following test input induces a failure:
 ```
 @Test